Skip to content ↓

 Thomas Neal

 Mr Thomas Neal is Director of Music and Year 6 Form Tutor at New College School.
-He is responsible for the provision of academic and co-curricular Music throughout the school and oversees our team of fifteen Visiting Music Teachers (VMTs).
-In addition to teaching class music to Years 5, 6, and 8, Mr Neal also teaches piano, composition, and music theory.
-He directs the Music Academy programme, the NCS Orchestra, Chamber Choir, Senior Choir, and Choral Society.
+He is responsible for the provision of both academic and co-curricular Music throughout the school and oversees our team of fifteen Visiting Music Teachers (VMTs).
+In addition to teaching class music to Years 5, 6, and 8/8S, Mr Neal also teaches piano, composition, and music theory.
+He directs the Saturday morning programme, the Oxford Children's Chamber Orchestra (OCCO), the NCS Chamber Choir, Junior (Years 3-5) and Senior (Years 6-8) Choirs, and the adult Choral Society.

-Since Mr Neal's arrival at NCS in 2018, the school orchestra has performed such works as Saint-Saëns's Carnival of the Animals, Mozart's Symphony no.25, and Schubert's Symphony no.8.
-The Chamber Choir and Choral Society have collaborated with professional orchestras and soloists in performances of works such as Britten's Saint Nicolas and Fauré's Requiem; with the Call Me Al quintet in Alexander L'Estrange's Wassail!; and with Oxford's baroque orchestra, the Instruments of Time and Truth, in Purcell's operas Dido and Aeneas and King Arthur, Handel's Messiah, and Vivaldi's Gloria.
-Most recently, in May 2022, the whole school came together to perform Britten's opera Noye's Fludde in Oxford's historic Sheldonian Theatre.
-Future plans include Saint-Saëns's Oratorio de Noël, Bach's St. Mark Passion and Christmas Oratorio, and Purcell's opera The Fairy Queen.
+In recent years, the school orchestra has performed such works as Saint-Saëns's Carnival of the Animals, Mozart's Symphony nos.
+22 and 25, Schubert's Symphony no.8, Beethoven's Symphony no.5, Warlock's Capriol Suite, and many other works.
+The Chamber Choir and Choral Society have collaborated with professional orchestras and soloists in performances of works such as Britten's Saint Nicolas and Ceremony of Carols, Saint-Saëns's Oratorio de Noël, Fauré's Requiem, Respighi's Lauda per la Natività del Signore, Alexander L'Estrange's Wassail!
+The choirs enjoy a regular partnership with Instruments of Time and Truth, with whom they have performed Purcell's operas Dido and Aeneas, King Arthur, and The Fairy Queen, Handel's Messiah, Vivaldi's Gloria, Haydn's Missa Sancti Nicolai, several of Bach's cantatas, a reconstruction of Bach's St. Mark Passion, and the St. Luke Passion formerly attributed to Bach.
+In May 2022, the whole school came together to perform a staged production of Britten's opera Noye's Fludde in Oxford's historic Sheldonian Theatre.
+In 2025, NCS returned to the Sheldonian to perform Britten's song cycle Friday Afternoons and a staged production of Richard Rodney Bennett's opera All the King's Men.

 Mr Neal read Music to postgraduate level at Clare College, Cambridge where he was the John Stewart of Rannoch Scholar in Sacred Music.
-Since then has enjoyed a wide-ranging musical career as a musicologist, conductor, and teacher.
-Prior to his appointment at NCS, Mr Neal taught Music and was a Housemaster at Portsmouth Grammar School.
-Mr Neal is the national PSB subject coordinator for Music.
+Since then, he has enjoyed a wide-ranging musical career as a teacher, musicologist, and conductor.
+Prior to his appointment at NCS, Mr Neal taught at the Portsmouth Grammar School and in France.
+For five years he was the national PSB subject coordinator for Music.
+He holds a master's degree in educational leadership and management.